RU-System-Software-and-Security/NIC/README.md

 $ python get_output.py (adv_get_output.py)
 ```

-The output resutls will be in folder 'output' ('adv_output').
+The output results will be in folder 'output' ('adv_output').

 - Step 2.0: PCA